-- 5.7.1 This Contract shall be in effect starting on the date on which all Parties have signed the Contract and shall be effective, unless otherwise terminated, through December 31, 2015.
-The Contract shall be renewed in one-year terms through December 31, 2017, so long as the Contractor has not provided CMS and the Department with a notice of intention not to renew, pursuant to 42 C.F.R.
+- 5.7.1 This Contract shall be in effect starting on the date on which all Parties have signed the Contract and shall be effective, unless otherwise terminated, through December 31, 2019, so long as the contractor meets all federal submission requirements and has not provided CMS and the Department with a notice of intention not to renew, pursuant to 42 C.F.R.
 422.506 or Section 5.5, above. - 5.7.2 At the discretion of CMS and upon notice to the Parties, this Contract may be terminated, or the effectuation of the Contract Operational Start Date may be delayed, if Illinois has not received all necessary approvals from CMS or, as provided in Section 2.2.1.3 of this Contract, if the Contractor is determined not to be ready to participate in the MMAI. - 5.7.3 Illinois may not expend Federal funds for, or award Federal funds to, the Contractor until Illinois has received all necessary approvals from CMS.
 Illinois may not make payments to Contractor by using Federal funds, or draw Federal Medical Assistance Payment (FMAP) funds, for any services provided, or costs incurred, by Contractor prior to the later of the approval date for any necessary State Plan and waiver authority, the Readiness Review approval, or the Contract Operational Start Date.